xplosionmind/old.tommi.space/_notes/public/Backup checklist.md

 ./adb pull /path/in/phone /destination/path/on/computer
 ```

-And it's done.
+Done.
 This is how simple, neat, fast, and powerful this process is.

 <br>